 This is the normal operating mode for ESP.
 Whenever the vehicle is started the ESP system will be in this "On" mode.
 This mode should be used for most driving situations.
-ESP should only be turned to "Partial Off" for specific reasons as noted below.
+ESP should only be turned to "Partial Off" or "ESP Off" for specific reasons as noted below.